William Seager (philosopher)

 William Edward Seager (born April 11, 1952 in Edmonton, Alberta) is a Canadian philosopher.
-He is a professor of philosophy at the University of Toronto, Scarborough.
+Now retired, he spent his career as a professor of philosophy at the University of Toronto, Scarborough.
 His academic specialties lie in the philosophy of mind and the philosophy of science.

-He received his B.A. in 1973 from the University of Alberta, his M.A. in 1976 from the same university.
-Seager received his Ph.D. in 1981 from the University of Toronto under the direction of Ronald de Sousa, with a thesis on "Materialism and the Foundations of Representation."
+He received his B.A.
+(1973) and his M.A.
+(1976) from the University of Alberta.
+Seager received his Ph.D. in 1981 from the University of Toronto under the supervision of Ronald de Sousa, with a thesis on "Materialism and the Foundations of Representation."

-He has been Associate Editor of the Canadian Journal of Philosophy since 2003.
+He was Associate Editor of the Canadian Journal of Philosophy between 2003 and 2013.

+In 2023, he was made a Fellow of the Royal Society of Canada.